dougpessoa/dougpessoa/README.md

     You can find all my skills on <br/> <a href="https://www.douglaspessoa.dev/skills">https://www.douglaspessoa.dev/skills</a>
   </p>
 <hr />
-<p style="font-size: 10px;" align="center">in my actual work at Sensedia, we use Bitbucket.
-This the reason my contribution section has little contributions =)</p>
+<p style="font-size: 10px;" align="center">In my actual work at Sensedia, we use Bitbucket.
+This the reason my contribution section has little contributions. =)</p>